Last Updated: September 24, 2020

 - Remember, you can obviously wear whatever you want, but if you dress somewhere between casual and formal you’ll probably feel more comfortable and confident at the wineries.

 - White is probably not the best idea.
 Even if you don’t spill pinot on yourself, someone else might!
 It’s like a magnet.

 - For summer, you’ll want sunscreen, sunglasses, and possibly a hat.

 We’re huge fans of traveling light.
-Whether we’re packing for a round the world trip or just a weekend adventure to Oregon wine country, we try to pack accordingly.
+Whether we’re packing for a big trip or just a weekend adventure to Oregon wine country, we try to pack accordingly.
 So if you’re going on a weekend trip you really only need a giant purse.
 Seriously.
 Make that purse double as luggage, ladies.
+I hope this has given you some ideas on what to wear wine tasting.
+Cheers!

 Originally written November 2011.
 Updated August 2016.